 |Course delivery||Seminar||1 x two hour seminar per week over two semesters|

-The main aim of this core module is to examine the relationship between the historian and writing of history by concentrating upon some of the most contentious historiographical debates of the twentieth century.
-While each of the seminars is self-standing, common themes will emerge in each about the impact of total war upon the course of the twentieth century history, the role of historical sources and the meaning of historical `facts', the relationship between the national and the international, the role of structure, the impact of the individual in history, and finally, the relevance of looking at history from above and below.
+ESRC Postgraduate Training Guidelines state that 'Students in the field of International History will require specialised training in the philosophy of history, the main historiographical trends of the twentieth century, and case study analysis and archival research.'
+The main aim of this core module is to provide this specialised training.
+It links to the subject specific training provided in IPM2120 by exploring the issues of philosophy and method within the context of International HIstory.
+Thereafter, it examines the relationship between the historian and the writing of history by concentrating upon some of the most ocntentious historiographical debates of the twentieth century.
+While each of the seminars is self-standing, common themes will emerge in each: the impact of total war upon the course of the twentieth century history; the role of historical sources and the meaning of historical 'facts'; the relationship between the international and national; the role of structure and the impact of the individual in hisotry; and finally, the relevance of looking at history from above and below.